Werner Kampe: Intelligenzaktion

 Some were murdered during interrogations, others taken to the surrounding forests and shot, others put before a special court, which often handed down death sentences.

 This systemic annihilation of Poles also took the form of pogroms, planned and prepared under the supervision of Kampe, who received reports from Gestapo and SD, detailing ways, means and results of those actions.

 Werner used all kind of frauds vis-à-vis demobilized Polish intellectuals coming back from the front in 1939.
 Most of them were executed to various execution sites in the outskirts of Bydgoszcz, among which Tryszczyn (Zbrodnia w Tryszczynie) and Fordon's Valley of Death (Dolina Śmierci)).

-Kampe personally identified people to be "liquidated", such as Leon Barciszewski, the former mayor, who was shot together with his 18-year-old son intentionally on the Polish commemoration day, on November 11, 1939.
+Kampe personally identified people to be "liquidated", such as Leon Barciszewski, the former mayor, who was shot together with his 18-year-old son intentionally on the Polish commemoration day, on 11 November 1939.
 Jan Konopczyński, priest of the parish of the Church of Our Lady of Perpetual Help, detained with Leon Barciszewski, witnessed Werner visiting their cell and formally identifying the former mayor and insulting him on the eve of the execution.

 Acting as the organizer of round-ups, arrests and shootings, Werner became the major Nazi officer responsible for the exactions which took place in Bydgoszcz from September 1939 to spring 1941.
 People having been in direct contact with him remembered the character as a man driven by an exceptional hatred for everything that was Polish.
 In addition to Leon Barciszewski and his son, Kampe had been involved in the murder of social activists of Bydgoszcz (Kazimierz Bayer, Jan Góralewski, Tadeusz Janicki), together with Marian Guntzel, the director of municipal gardens, and his wife.

 Describing in 1955 the WWII Nazi actions in Bydgoszcz, Julis Hoppenrath, the President of the Gdańsk tax administration, claimed: "the regional party headed by Kampe was particularly active in this field.
 Polish intelligentsia paid for his activities with their life".

 The criminal actions carried out in the area of Bydgoszcz were looked with interest in Gdańsk and Berlin, thanks to regular visits that W. Kampe made to Albert Forster, gauleister of the province and to both Reichsführer-SS Heinrich Himmler and Joseph Goebbels.

 Demolition of the Old Town in Bydgoszcz

 The city synagogue, then located at the corner of Wały Jagiellońskie and Jana Kazimierza streets, had been closed after the outbreak of World War II and the entry of the Germans into Bydgoszcz.
-On September 14, 1939, Werner Kampe, announced in Deutsche Rundschau the tender for the demolition of the temple together with other buildings belonging to the Jewish community.
+On 14 September 1939 Werner Kampe announced in Deutsche Rundschau the tender for the demolition of the temple together with other buildings belonging to the Jewish community.
 The bid was won by Herbert Matthes, owner of a furniture factory on Garbary Street.

 Despite this result, four days later, Kampe asked Franz Froese, then municipal construction counselor, to organize the dismantlement of the synagogue by professionals as soon as possible.
 Eventually, the building demolition was completed by December 1939.

-Furthermore, on September 20, 1939, Kampe demanded the liquidation of:
+Furthermore, on 20 September 1939, Kampe demanded the liquidation of: